iuriqc/sinch-challenges/README.md

 # sinch-challenges

-## Challenge proposed by Sinch to answer some business questions regarding a chatbot service.
+## Challenge proposed by Sinch to answer business questions regarding a chatbot service.

 1. To check the solution just run the jupyter notebook in Google Colab:
    ```